***COVID-19*** There is an Emergency Declaration in place for

 - We must protect the privacy of your personal health information.

-- We must support your right to make decisions about your care.
+- You have the right to participate with practitioners in making decisions about your care.

-- You have the right to make complaints and to ask us to reconsider decisions we have made.
+- You have the right to make complaints about our organization or the care we provide and to appeal (ask us to reconsider) decisions we have made.

 - You have the right to make recommendations as well as get more information about your rights and responsibilities.